Topeka, Kansas: Sports

+Topeka is home to the Topeka Warhawks, a collegiate summer baseball team in the Mid-Plains league, which comprises teams from Kansas and neighboring Missouri.

+The city hosted three now defunct indoor football teams, the Topeka Knights/Kings (1999–2000), the Kansas Koyotes (2003–2014), and the Topeka Tropics (2022–2023).

 Government

 City

 The current mayor of Topeka is Mike Padilla.
-The city manager is Stephen Wade.
+The city manager is Robert Perez.
 The city manager is responsible to the Topeka's City Council, which consists of the mayor and nine members elected from separate districts within the city.
-The city council members select the deputy mayor, Spencer Duncan, from among themselves.
+The city council members select the deputy mayor from among themselves.
 The deputy mayor chairs the Committee of the Whole and represents the City of Topeka at official functions whenever the mayor is unavailable.
 The city manager also guides the council through the meetings but cannot vote.